 When considering joint working, companies should take account of the guidance which has been issued by the ABPI and the Department of Health.
 Joint working is acceptable in principle provided that it is carried out in conformity with the Code.
 In particular, it must not constitute an inducement to health professionals or administrative staff to prescribe, supply, recommend, buy or sell any medicine.
-It must therefore always be ensured that any and all of the benefits of joint working which are due to the NHS, go not to individuals or practices but to a health authority or trust and the like.
+It must therefore always be ensured that any and all of the benefits of joint working which are due to the NHS, go not to individuals or practices but to an NHS or other organisation.

-A joint working agreement can be based on the use by a health authority or trust etc of a particular medicine of a company party to the agreement, but only if the requirements below are complied with and only if the parties have satisfied themselves that the use of the medicine will enhance patient care.
+A joint working agreement can be based on the use of a particular medicine of a company party to the agreement, but only if the requirements below are complied with and only if the parties have satisfied themselves that the use of the medicine will enhance patient care.
 Goods and services provided by the company as part of the joint working agreement must be relevant to the medicines involved and the agreement as a whole must be fair and reasonable.
 Any goods and services provided by the company must themselves contribute to patient care.